Skip to Main Content

 While the system is organized somewhat like the SIC, the numbers are not necessarily comparable.
 However, the Economic Census web page does offer various conversion tools to bridge between the SIC and various NAICS versions so you can match data under the systems when doing research for the time frame when the government started to use the NAICS system or doing research comparing older data to current.

-Here is a chart with the sector and description for the 2022 edition.
+Below is the chart with the sector and description for the 2022 edition to understand its organization (this top level is pretty consistent from revision to revision).
 However, there were some changes that came with the 2022 to address changes in the economy.
 These included the addition of new and emerging industries, content revisions for selected areas, title changes, and clarification of a few industry definitions.
 Examples include but are not limited to:

 • Major changes were made in the Information sector (Sector 51), with the elimination of Internet as a method of delivery distinction for publishing and broadcasting, and the elimination of 2017 NAICS Industry 519130, Internet Publishing and Broadcasting and Web Search Portals.